 Frying

-- Start heating the pan on the lowest heat for about 10 minutes before you want to make the dorayaki.
+- Start heating the pan on a low heat for about 10 minutes before you plan to start.
 This will make the heat even on the pan.

-- Add a tiny bit of oil to the pan and then using a paper towel, spread it all over the pan and remove any excess.
-This will give the dorayaki a clean smooth surface without any spots.
+- Add a small amount of cooking oil to the pan and use kitchen paper to spread it all over the pan and remove any excess.
+This will give the dorayaki a clean, smooth surface without any spots.

-- Take the jug from the refrigerator and pour the batter in.
+- Take the jug from the refrigerator and pour the batter into the pan.
 When pouring, pour the batter in one spot and allow it to spread out, the size should be about 8cm (about 3 inches) in diameter.

 - Cook however many will fit but make sure there's space in between them, you don't want them to stick together.
-I recommend about 3 at a time, so it will be about 4 batches. (add oil and remove excess with a paper towel when necessary).
+I recommend about 3 at a time.
+(Add more oil and remove excess with a kitchen paper when necessary).

 - Cook for about 1 ½ to 2 minutes or until you see bubbles forming on the top.

-- Using a spatula, carefully flip each pancake.
+- Use a spatula to carefully flip each pancake.
 (If you're not confident in your flipping skills, try using two spatulas, one on each side so that they keep their shape!)

 - Once flipped, cook on the other side for about 1 minute and remove from the pan.